Low-lying zeros of L-functions for Quaternion Algebras: Introduction

 \subsection{One-level densities}

+There is a long-lasting history about zeros of L-functions, that remain even today a challenging field of investigation.
+The lack of tools to grasp such zeros pointwise leads to search for results on average.
+The theory of random matrices \cite{mehta_random_2004} is a glass through which understand the field of statistics on zeros of $L$-functions.
+Indeed, the zeros of families of $L$-functions behave strikingly like the eigenangles of classical groups of random matrices, and this heuristics serves as a guide for the $L$-function world.
+For a wide insight, we refer to the general survey of Sarnak, Shin and Templier\cite{sarnak_families_2016}.

-The universality of the $\GUE$ law for pair correlations is surprising for it is blind to the differences between the classical groups and it can be expected, in contrast with the Montgomery-Odlyzko law, that other statistics are able to distinguish between them.
-A second disappointment with correlations is that they are unsensitive to finitely many modifications of the zeros, and in particular do not give any importance to zeros usually of arithmetic significance, typically the central point.
+Rudnick and Sarnak \cite{rudnick_zeroes_1996} showed that the pair correlation of spacings between zeros of automorphic L-functions matches the pair correlation of spacings between eigenvalues of classical groups of random matrices.
+The universality of the pair correlations is surprising for it is blind to the differences between the classical groups.
+A further disappointment with correlations is that they are unsensitive to finitely many modifications of the zeros, and in particular do not give any importance to zeros usually of arithmetic significance, typically the central point.
+Altogether, it can be expected that other statistics are able to distinguish between them.